Hi, I'm Maggie, a registered Creative Arts Psychotherapist and Life Coach.

-There is no necessity to make art in order to benefit from this form of support - I believe we express ourselves creatively in many ways, in the way we make our choices in life - the clothes we wear, the stories we tell - this expression can help us explore thoughts and feelings that are often so difficult to talk about such as depression, anxiety and a general sense of not deserving good things in life.
+Creative Psychotherapy enables the mind to find alternative ways of understanding itself - sometimes it can provide solutions that other approaches may not be able to reach.
+We express ourselves creatively in many ways, how we make our choices in life - the clothes we wear, the stories we tell - the relationships we choose, this expression can help us explore thoughts and feelings that are often so difficult to find, such as depression, anxiety and a general sense of not deserving good things in life.

 Training, qualifications & experience